jlothringer/exocomp/docs/installation.rst

 Install easyCHEM `here <https://easychem.readthedocs.io/en/latest/>`_.

-There are some gcc dependencies that mean you should install in yourself.
+There are some gcc dependencies that mean you should install it yourself.

 Step 2: Clone ExoComp
 ____________________________